When will Rack 1.0 be ready?¶

 Search Rack’s issue tracker to check whether someone else has posted a similar issue.
-If you think your problem is unique (unlikely but possible), you may open an issue or email firstname.lastname@example.org with a detailed report containing the following information.
+If you believe the problem has never been reported before, open an issue on GitHub with a detailed report containing the following information.

 - Your operating system and version